StudentRND/Code-Evangelist-Manual/next.md

 will help us understand how we can best help you prepare for your job.
 There's no failing score, so please don't reference this manual.

-(Don't know the password?
-You didn't read this manual closely enough ;))

 # Shadowing

 If possible, we will assign you to shadow an existing Code Evangelist at one of our events.
 During a shadow, you'll